emtneutrino/races/README.md

 **`races import [name]`** - import race file named **`[name].json`** into public races without best lap times\
 **`races exportwblt [name]`** - export public race saved as [name] with best lap times to file named **`[name].json`**\
 **`races importwblt [name]`** - import race file named **`[name].json`** into public races with best lap times\
-**`races listReqs`** - list requests to create tracks and register races\
+**`races listReqs`** - list requests to edit tracks, register races and spawn vehicles\
-**`races approve [playerID]`** - approve request of [playerID] to create tracks and register races\
+**`races approve [playerID]`** - approve request of [playerID] to edit tracks, register races or spawn vehicles\
-**`races deny [playerID]`** - deny request of [playerID] to create tracks and register races\
+**`races deny [playerID]`** - deny request of [playerID] to edit tracks, register races or spawn vehicles\
 **`races listRoles`** - list approved players' roles\
-**`races removeRole [name]`** - remove player [name]'s role
+**`races removeRoles [name]`** - remove player [name]'s roles

 **IF YOU WANT TO PRESERVE RACES FROM A PREVIOUS VERSION OF THESE SCRIPTS, YOU SHOULD UPDATE `raceData.json` AND ANY EXPORTED RACES BY EXECUTING THE FOLLOWING COMMANDS BEFORE CLIENTS CONNECT TO THE SERVER TO USE THE NEW RACE DATA FORMAT WHICH INCLUDES WAYPOINT RADIUS SIZES.**

 **`races updateRaceData`** - update **`raceData.json`** to new format\
 **`races updateRace [name]`** - update exported race **`[name].json`** to new format

-**IF YOU WISH TO LIMIT WHO CAN CREATE TRACKS AND REGISTER RACES, YOU WILL NEED TO CHANGE THE LINE `requirePermission = false` IN `races_server.lua` TO `requirePermission = true`.**
+**IF YOU WISH TO LIMIT WHO CAN EDIT TRACKS, REGISTER RACES AND SPAWN VEHICLES, YOU WILL NEED TO CHANGE THE LINE `requirePermission = false` IN `races_server.lua` TO `requirePermission = true`.**

 SAMPLE RACES
 ------------
-If permission to create tracks and register races is not required or if it is required and you have been granted permission, the sample races will be available to you.
+If permission to register races is not required, the sample races will be available to you.
 There are six sample races:  '00', '01', '02', '03', '04' and '05' saved in the public races list.
 You can load sample race '00' by typing **`/races loadPublic 00`**.
 To race in the loaded race, you need to register by typing **`/races register`**.
 Go to the registration waypoint of the race indicated by a purple circled star blip on the waypoint map and a purple cylinder checkpoint in the world.
 When prompted to join, type 'E' or press right DPAD to join.
 Wait for other people to join if you want, then type **`/races start`**.

 There are backups of the sample races in the **`sampleraces/`** folder with the extension '.json'.
 Race '00' is backed up as **`sampleraces/00.json`**.
 If any of the sample races were deleted from the public list of races, you can restore them.
 Copy the deleted race from the **`sampleraces/`** folder to the **`resources/races/`** folder.
 In the server console, type **`races import 00`** to import race '00' back into the public races list.

 QUICK GUIDE FOR RACE CREATORS
 -----------------------------
-If permission to create tracks and register races is required, you will need to request permission.
-Otherwise, all commands are permitted.
-Type **`/races request`** on the client to request permission.
-In the server console you will need to list who has made requests by typing **`races listReqs`**.
-The format of each element of the list is **`[playerID]:[name]`** where [playerID] is the player ID who requested permission and [name] is the player's name.
-To approve a request, type **`races approve [playerID]`**.
-You should now have permission to create tracks and register races.
+If permission to edit tracks and register races is not required, all the following **`/races`** commands are permitted.
 Type **`/races edit`** until you see the message 'Editing started'.
 Add at least 2 waypoints on the waypoint map or in the world by pressing 'Enter' on a keyboard, 'A' button on an Xbox controller or 'Cross' button on a DualShock controller.
 Type **`/races edit`** again until you see the message 'Editing stopped'.
 Save the race if you want by typing **`/races save myrace`**.
 Register your race by typing **`/races register`**.
 At the starting waypoint of the race, a purple circled star blip will appear on the waypoint map and a purple cylinder checkpoint will appear in the world.
 This is the registration waypoint which all players will see.
 Players who want to join, maybe including yourself, need to have enough funds to pay for the buy-in and move towards the registration waypoint until prompted to join.
 Once prompted to join, type 'E' or press right DPAD to join.
 Once other people have joined, you can start the race by typing **`/races start`**.

 QUICK GUIDE FOR RACING
 ----------------------